 Hire a professional instructor for an affordable price

 You probably will think this is just some prerecorded class since the price is way too good to be true.
 However, Classover is actually an online live class platform with over 200 certified instructors.
 To further enhance the individual learning experience, Classover limit every class size to 6 students.
 Let us introduce your kid to the basics of Ukulele.
 Having a solid grip over the basics of the instrument so they can start utilizing these free online resources and learn by themselves.

-You can sign up in the form below for 2 FREE Trial classes!
+You can click the buttom below for 2 FREE Trial classes!

 How to Teach the Ukulele